hagin81/GO_UT/README.md

 * Money saving resources such as coupons.

 Within this project we would also provide the average household cost of living within the US (50 States)

+# To run the application
+1. Clone this repo
+2. Cd to the repo and run `python app.py`
+3. Username and password for the login screen - team / 0000